20 April 2025

 Put yourself in their shoes—how would you feel if someone entered your home without warning?
 Exactly.

-A little appreciation goes a long way.
-Rewarding good tenants can encourage them to continue taking good care of the property and even renew their lease.- Small rent discounts for on-time payments – A slight deduction for consistent on-time payments can work wonders.
+- Small rent discounts for on-time payments – A slight deduction for consistent on-time payments can work wonders.

 - Upgrade amenities for long-term tenants – Maybe a new coat of paint, upgraded appliances, or even a minor rent reduction for lease renewals.